Wayson Choy

-Early life
+Personal life and education

-Choy was born in Vancouver in 1939.
+Choy, whose birth name was Choy Way Sun, was born in Vancouver on April 20, 1939 and was adopted by parents Toy and Lilly.
 A Chinese Canadian, he spent his childhood in the city's Chinatown.

-Choy graduated from Gladstone Secondary School and went on to attend the University of British Columbia, where he studied creative writing.
+He graduated from Gladstone Secondary School and went on to attend the University of British Columbia, where he studied creative writing.
+He was the first Chinese-Canadian student accepted into the program.

 He learned later in life that he had been adopted, which formed part of the basis for his memoir Paper Shadows.